JYChen18/MeshProcess/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
 ```

 2. Data preparing.
-The mesh should be organized as following:
+The mesh should be organized as in `example_data`:
 ```
 folder
 |- abcdefg # object id